danielo515/generator-tw5-plugin/README.md

 All you have to do is enable `travis` on your repository.
 To be able to publish to github pagesyou need to configure an environment variable named `GITHUB_TOKEN` containinng a github token with on your `travis-ci` dashboard.
-Instructions about generating the token [are here](https://docs.travis-ci.com/user/deployment/pages/#Setting-the-GitHub-token), and (how to setup the environment variable here)[https://docs.travis-ci.com/user/environment-variables#Defining-Variables-in-Repository-Settings].
+Instructions about generating the token [are here](https://docs.travis-ci.com/user/deployment/pages/#Setting-the-GitHub-token), and [how to setup the environment variable is here](https://docs.travis-ci.com/user/environment-variables#Defining-Variables-in-Repository-Settings).

 ## Scaffolded project structure